Hoping

 Faith & Formation

-Hope is remaining oriented toward life when clarity is absent.
+Hope, for me, is remaining oriented toward life when clarity is absent.

-Perhaps I was lost.
+Perhaps I got lost.

-What follows is not instruction, but witness.
+What follows here is not instruction, but witness.

 Hope is not a conclusion.